Explore the ancient city of Winchester with the advice of real people who have grown up in the city

 Optional Twilight Stroll

-If the weather is fine, take a short walk along the Water Meadows path towards the Hospital of St Cross (it may be closed, but the walk is beautiful at sunset).
+If the weather is fine, take a walk through St. Cross and along the Water Meadows path towards the Hospital of St Cross (it may be closed, but the walk is beautiful at sunset)

 Need more help or advice?
 Just drop our friendly, local team an email on hello@experiencehampshire.uk and they will be happy to offer you some assitance